mickbot-92/ti-ce/readme.md

 ### Prerequisites

-Get the latest CE toolchain https://github.com/CE-Programming/toolchain (See docs: https://ce-programming.github.io/toolchain/)
+Clone the CE toolchain https://github.com/CE-Programming/toolchain

-Modifications of the toolchain:
+(See docs: https://ce-programming.github.io/toolchain/)

- * so that malloc uses upper part of LCD ram for heap and aborts instead of returning a null pointer that is not handled correctly, copy [allocator_standard.c](allocator_standard.c) to toolchain/src/libc/allocator_standard.c and rebuild&install the toolchain.
+Required modification of the toolchain:
- * in your toolchain, edit `meta/makefile.mk` to remove the line `-i $(call QUOTE_ARG,library $(LDLIBS)) \`.
+So that malloc uses upper part of LCD ram for heap and aborts instead of returning a null pointer that is not handled correctly, copy [allocator_standard.c](allocator_standard.c) to toolchain/src/libc/allocator_standard.c and rebuild&install the toolchain.

 ### KhiCAS build